-- 4.1 The licensing agency shall issue a license to the applicant(s) that meets the requirements of reference 1 and the regulations herein. - 4.1.1 An initial survey shall be conducted for all new applicants prior to the issuance of a license.
-A license may be issued based on the findings of the initial survey.
-No facility shall provide services without a license.
-Within ninety (90) days of the issuance of the initial license, a second survey shall be conducted. - 4.2 The license issued, unless sooner suspended or revoked, shall expire by limitation on the 31st day of December following its issuance and may be renewed from year to year subject to inspection and approval by the licensing agency and upon submission of the licensing fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health. - 4.3 A license shall not be transferable or assignable except with the prior written approval of the licensing agency. - 4.4 A license issued hereunder shall be the property of the state and loaned to such registrant and it shall be kept posted in a conspicuous place on the premises.

-4.5 The location of the agency and the location where required inservice training is conducted shall conform to all local and state building codes, and laws.
+- 4.1 The licensing agency shall issue a license to the applicant(s) that meets the requirements of reference 1 and the regulations herein. - 4.1.1 An application review shall be conducted for all new applicants prior to the issuance of a license.
+A license may be issued based on the findings of the application review.
+No nursing pool shall provide services without a license. - 4.2 The license issued, unless sooner suspended or revoked, shall expire by limitation on the 31st day of December following its issuance and may be renewed from year to year subject to inspection and approval by the licensing agency and upon submission of the licensing fee of five hundred dollars (\$500.00), made payable by check to the General Treasurer, state of Rhode Island. - 4.3 A license shall not be transferable. - 4.4 A license issued hereunder shall be the property of the state and loaned to such registrant and it shall be kept posted in a conspicuous place on the premises. - 4.5 The location of the agency and the location where required inservice training is conducted must conform to all local and state building codes, and laws.